Group actions on dg-manifolds and Exact Courant algebroids: Hamiltonian symmetries of bundles over

 that in degree $-1$ the anticommutator with $Q$ has no component with $\partial_t$, i.e.

 and that ${\gr{gsym}}^{k}(P,Q)={\gr{sym}}^{k}(P,Q)$ for $k <-1$.

-It is a simple calculation to show that indeed ${\gr{gsym}}^*(P,Q)$ is a dgla; and we should think of it as the infinitesimal symmetries of $P$ obtained from the geometrical symmetries of $M$ (vector fields of $M$ which leave $H$ fixed) together with their higher homotopies.
+It is a simple calculation to show that indeed ${\gr{gsym}}^*(P,Q)$ is a differential graded Lie algebra; and we should think of it as the infinitesimal symmetries of $P$ obtained from the geometrical symmetries of $M$ (vector fields of $M$ which leave $H$ fixed) together with their higher coherences.

 Note that in the case that $n=1$ and $H$ is a symplectic form, the elements in ${\gr{gsym}}^{-1}(P,Q)$ are precisely pairs $\iota_X +f\partial_t$ of vector fields in $M$ and functions on $M$ such that This equation implies that $X$ is the hamiltonian vector field that the function $f$ defines with respect to the symplectic form.